Nonprofit Insurance 101 – What Insurance Does A Nonprofit Need?

 Insurance for nonprofits can feel complicated and overwhelming.
 We break down the basics into bite-size chunks to give you insurance coverage terms that will help you talk to your agent or shop around for the best deal.

 So, what types of insurance do nonprofits need?
 In general, Nonprofits are recommended to have general liability (premise), commercial automobile (non-owned/hired), and directors and officers (D&O) liability coverages.
-Depending on the programs and services provided, additional coverages including property insurance, fidelity insurance, social services / professional, accident, sexual misconduct, workers compensation, and cyber liability may be necessary.
+Depending on the programs and services provided, additional coverages may be necessary, including property insurance, fidelity insurance, social services / professional, accident, sexual misconduct, workers’ compensation, and cyber liability.

 Insurance Types All Nonprofits Need

 Starting a nonprofit is exciting.
 Nonprofits are founded on the premise of making a positive impact, typically in a social issue area.
 That really means that nonprofits most often are formed to do good.